Listen up: You’re going to get on Instagram Live, and you’re going to like it.

 If you’re launching a new product, host a Live product unboxing and show your followers what they’re getting.

 People trust brands on Instagram.
 Studies show that “people use [Instagram] to discover what’s trending, research products before buying and decide whether or not to make a purchase.”
 So, use your Live stream to your advantage, and show off your products while answering real-time questions.

 You don’t need to talk to an industry thought leader or influencer to help boost your brand.
 Chatting with customers about how much they love your products or services is an effective way to engage your audience.
 Plus, it’s much less expensive than hiring influencers.

 And since Instagram gives you the option to save the video after you’re done, you can keep it on your Instagram profile as a video testimonial.
 Double win!

-For example, if you just watched a talk given by a prominent thought leader in your field, you can go on Instagram Live afterwards and give your immediate thoughts on it.
+For example, if you watched a talk given by a thought leader in your field, you can go on Instagram Live afterward and share your thoughts.

 Frequently asked questions about Instagram Live